Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/security/authentication/altinn-platform/jwtcookieauthentication.md

 created for supporting [Json Web Tokens](https://jwt.io/) (JWT) as [bearer tokens](https://oauth.net/2/bearer-tokens/) and JWT in Cookies.
 It is based on [JWTBearer](https://github.com/aspnet/Security/tree/master/src/Microsoft.AspNetCore.Authentication.JwtBearer)

-This is created for scenarios where you have need for APIs that will be accessed from system with help of bearer tokens and from
+This is created for scenarios where you have need for APIs that will be accessed from system using bearer tokens and from Single Page Applications (SPA) where you want to protect the JWT from this SPA. ([Xss attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS))).
+When JWT is put in a
-Single Page Applications (SPA) where you want to protect the JWT from this SPA.
-(Xss attacks).
-When JWT is put in a [http only cookie](https://www.owasp.org/index.php/HttpOnly) it is not accessible from the SPA and can't be stolen by malicous javascript running in the browser.
+[http only cookie](https://www.owasp.org/index.php/HttpOnly) it is not accessible from the SPA and can't be stolen by malicous javascript running in the browser.